Guide to Facebook Advertising: Advanced Edition

 Since the audience is already saved, the next step is to create a campaign for this audience.
 Based off of the Google Analytics conversion data, we would recommend creating different ad sets to measure performance for each age group and gender (ex.
 65+ Female and 65+ Male).

 Now that the campaign and ad sets are in place, here are a few tips to keep in mind with your ad creative and optimizations.

 • Craft specific messages to entice the audience to click through

-• Select images that will appeal to this audience
+• Select images and videos that will appeal to this audience

 • Don’t be afraid to try different ad styles, like video ads or carousel ads